 Market and Model

-Prices start at around £35,000 for the base 220i; you'll need around £1,900 more for the 220d diesel.
-The M240i xDrive variant costs from around £46,000.
+2 Series Coupe Prices start at around £36,000 for the base 220i; you'll need around £2,000 more for the 220d diesel.
+The M240i xDrive variant costs from around £47,500.
 These figures represent a bit of a step up from the previous generation line-up.
 But they do now include standard 'M Sport' trim, which is what most customers are expected to want.
 That gets you a sporty front apron, dark gloss exterior trim and dark metallic finishes in the lower sections of the skirts and the rear diffuser, plus large 18-inch wheels.
 Standard interior features include sports seats trimmed in Alcantara and Sensatec man-made leather.
 Plus M-branded tread plates, pedals and floor mats, along with an M-specific anthracite headliner and a chunky M Sport wheel.